Nord-Vest (development region): Economy

 The economy of Nord-Vest is mainly agricultural (46% of its population having agriculture as their main occupation), even though there is some heavy and light industry in the major regional industrial centres of Cluj-Napoca, Oradea, Baia Mare, Bistrița, Satu Mare and Zalău.

 There are also several mining centres in Maramureș County and in the Apuseni Mountains.
 Many of these mining areas have been partly shut down, resulting in significant local unemployment, even though unemployment in the Nord-Vest region is at approximately 4%, below the Romanian national average of 5.5%.
 Many mining areas have been classified by the government as defavourised zones, with incentives given to investors who plan to create jobs in these areas and diversify the economy.

 The region's GDP per capita is slightly below the Romanian average (approximately 90% of the Romanian average), despite the fact that the major cities – Cluj-Napoca and Oradea – are some of the most prosperous in Romania.

 Infrastructure

 The region is crossed by five European roads – E60, E81, E79, E671 and E58.
 Additionally, the A3 freeway is currently in construction and will cross Cluj, Sălaj and Bihor counties in the region.
+Expressway DEX4 is currently being constructed in Cluj County and Expressway DEX16 is under construction in Bihor County.
 Nord-Vest also it has an extensive railway infrastructure connecting most of the important towns.

 The region has four airports – Cluj-Napoca, Oradea, Satu Mare and Baia Mare.
 Currently, Cluj-Napoca, Oradea and Satu Mare airports have international flights while Baia Mare airport is temporarily closed.